Base Resources Limited - Notice of change of interests by Substantial Shareholder

 Notice of change of interests by Substantial Shareholder

-The decrease in Sustainable Capital's holding for the purposes of the AIM Rules for Companies was the result of the disposal of 11,896,262 ordinary shares on 22 May 2024 for an average price of A$0.2813 per share.
+The decrease in Sustainable Capital's holding for the purposes of the AIM Rules for Companies was the result of the disposal of 23,000,000 ordinary shares on 24 May 2024 for an average price of A$0.285 per share.

-A copy of the notice referred to in this release is available from the company's website:www.baseresources.com.au.

 ENDS.